projectedanx/UWE/ROADMAP.md

 -   **[Advanced Gemini Integration]**
     -   **Goal:** Move beyond summarization to more complex AI tasks.
     -   **Ideas:**
-        -   **Comparative Analysis:** A dedicated mode to compare two words across all available metrics, with a Gemini-generated summary of their key differences and similarities.
         -   **Creative Writing Assistant:** Use Gemini to generate poetry, prose, or metaphors based on the explored data.

 -   **[Multilingual Support]**